umeshsf/sfguide-getting-started-with-cortex-agents/README.md

 Alternatively, you can create the Agent in Snowsight navigating to AI & ML » Agents » Create Agent (see step by step in the [QuickStart Guide](https://quickstarts.snowflake.com/guide/getting_started_with_cortex_agents/index.html?index=..%2F..index#3)).

+After creating you can chat with the Agent via Snowflake Intelligence.
+In Snowsight, click on AI & ML » Snowflake Intelligence, select the `SALES_INTELLIGENCE_AGENT` in the chat bar, and ask any questions you'd like!

 #### 5. Run the streamlit
 Now that you have created your agent, run the sample streamlit to interact with it.